sourcegraph/handbook/content/departments/technical-success/support/process/enablement/eng-support-learn-from-eachother.md

 ## Projects

-Some engineering teams have a way for an application engineer to take on a scope-bound project (like taking responsibility for a small Github issue).
+Some engineering teams have a way for an support engineer to take on a scope-bound project (like taking responsibility for a small Github issue).
 This isn’t easy for all teams and it’s better if we start with a conversation than jumping in.
 Also consider the following…

 ### If you are interested in frontend development...